Get the best sound out of your portable music player in the car

 |BASIC||Cassette Adapter||50 - 70 dB||30Hz - 18,000Hz|

 A direct connection via USB will yield the best sound quality because it eliminates extra manipulations of the audio signal.
-Bluetooth streaming runs a close second because, while it does manipulate the signal by broadcasting it over the air, it uses techniques that ensure high-quality delivery of the signal to your car stereo.
+Bluetooth streaming runs a close second, because it does manipulate the signal by broadcasting it over the air.
+It uses techniques that ensure high-quality delivery of the signal to your car stereo, such as aptX® technology (find out about the improved sound of aptX).

 An auxiliary input is the next best option.
 It's also one of the most common and easiest methods to use.

 FM adapters offer lower sound quality and are open to outside interference.
-Cassette adapters tend toward the lowest sound quality, especially if you are using a factory stereo.
-Aftermarket cassette stereos offer better cassette performance because of they tend to be on the upper end of that 50-70 dB signal-to-noise ratio.
+Cassette adapters tend toward the lowest sound quality, with better cassette performances on the upper end of that 50-70 dB signal-to-noise ratio.

 The numbers presented here are very general.
-It's certainly possible that your equipment could have a superb FM tuner, or a cassette deck with a much lower SNR, for example.
+It's certainly possible that your equipment could have a superb FM tuner, or a portable audio player with high-res music loaded on it, for example.
 Besides sound quality, you should also consider the ease of hook up and elegance of the connection.
 And given how noisy the car environment is, you might not hear much of a difference between any of the connection options.

 In the end, it's up to you.
 Try at least two different options and see what sounds best in your situation.
 And the next time you install a new stereo, spend the extra couple of dollars to buy the extra cable to connect to the stereo's USB or auxiliary input.
 It's worth it in the long run.